What are the Fish Oil Benefits for Hair?

 - Stay healthy and shiny

 The problem with these studies is that, in some, there was no control group, and in others, the supplements weren’t limited to containing only fish oil.
-Many fish oil supplements contain additional ingredients, which could mean that they work together to support hair growth.
+Many omega-3 supplements contain additional ingredients, which could mean that they work together to support hair growth.

-There is in fact data supporting that fatty acids, including omega-3s, may contribute to healthier hair, but what happens if you can't take or don't want to take omega-3s?
+There is in fact data supporting that fatty acids, including omega-3s, may contribute to healthier hair, but what happens if you don't want to take fish sources of omega-3s due to their side effects?

 Side effects of fish oil supplements may include: